serlo/frontend/scripts/kratos/README.md

 ## Getting started using local API and database layer

 1. Run `yarn kratos` (or `yarn kratos:detach` if you want to have control of the terminal).
+   _Note: if you are doing it for the first time, it may take a while (10 to 15 minutes is realistic)._
 2. Run `yarn kratos:prepare`.
 3. Make sure to use the local environment in `.env.local`: